ibm-cloud-docs/hpc-ibm-spectrumlsf/process-manager-cli.md

     The following example defines the flow with two jobs, where the second job starts only after the first job completes successfully.
 Save the content of the file with a **.xml** extension, For example: **pm_test_flow.xml**

-The command to execute th e vchanges are made as below:

     ```pre
     <?xml version="1.0" encoding="UTF-8"?>